When Is the Best Time to Buy a House in Colorado?

 When people think of Colorado, Denver probably comes to mind.
 And with good reason.
 Denver boasts an abundance of outdoor recreation and entertainment, along with stunning mountain views and gorgeous weather.
 But Denver, along with the other major metropolitan areas, consists of a number of suburbs, each with their own unique features, attractions, and amenities.

-Here are a few of the best cities to buy a house in Colorado:
+Here are a few of the state’s best suburban communities to buy a house in:

-• Palmer Lake: Part of the Tri-Lakes region between Denver and Colorado Springs, this suburb of Colorado Springs offers highly rated public schools and is populated by families and young professionals, most of whom own their homes.
-With a population of 2,652, it offers a feel of both suburban and rural areas.
+- Palmer Lake: Part of the Tri-Lakes region between Denver and Colorado Springs, this suburb of Colorado Springs offers highly rated public schools and is populated by families and young professionals, most of whom own their homes.
+With a population of about 2,600, Palmer Lake offers a unique blend of suburban and rural living.

-• Prides Crossing: This Aurora neighborhood of 11,832 offers lots of parks and a suburban feel.
+- Prides Crossing: This Aurora neighborhood of approximately 12,000 residents boasts beautiful parks and a suburban feel.
 Home to families and young professionals, Prides Crossing wraps around Quincy Reservoir, which offers fishing and walking trails.

 How else might I get a better deal on a home in Colorado?

-• Ask for off-market opportunities: Your agent may be able to find you an off-market property so that you can get a better deal compared with one that’s already been listed.
+- Ask for off-market opportunities: Your agent may be able to find you an off-market property that offers a better deal than one that’s already been listed.
 Ask your agent to let you know if they hear of places that may be available before they are listed on the multiple listing service (MLS).

 Bottom line: When is the best time to buy a house in Colorado?

 Hall recommends buying a home as soon as you can.
-In Colorado, there is typically low inventory because “demand is still pretty strong for people wanting to live here and relocate here.”
+“Demand is still pretty strong for people wanting to live here and relocate here.”
 She also points out that “the sooner you can become a homeowner, the better, for people building their wealth.”

-Choosing a trusted Realtor® who can find you the right opportunity is a great first step to buying a home in Colorado.
-The best time to buy a house in Colorado really comes down to finding the best situation for you and your needs and being in a position to take advantage of it when the time comes.
+Choosing a trusted real estate agent who can find you the right opportunity is a great first step to buying a home in Colorado.
+The best time to buy a house in Colorado comes down to finding the best situation for you and your needs and taking advantage of it when the time comes.